OfficeForProductSafetyAndStandards/beis-primary-authority-register/devops/cf/README.md

     cf service par-cdn-ENV_SLUG

-This will give you the information you need to set up the CNAME for the par-beta.co.uk domain
+This will give you the information you need to set up the CNAME for the par-beta.net domain

 #### Set the environment variables